-- a change in any law including any new law;
+- a change in law; or

-Guest means a guest at a Customer’s property.
+Guest means a guest of the Property.

 - patents, copyright, rights in circuit layouts, registered and unregistered designs, trade marks, domain names, business names and any right to have confidential information kept confidential; and

 - any application or right to apply for registration of any of the rights referred to in paragraph (a).